lacework-dev/scripts/ciem-remediations/README.md

 ## Usage

 ```
-usage: generate-policy.py [-h] [--maxchars MAXCHARS] [--split {fewest-policies,by-service,none}] sources [sources ...]
+usage: generate-policy.py [-h] [--maxchars MAXCHARS] [--split {fewest-policies,by-service,none}] source [source ...]

 Generate an IAM policy document containing observed IAM actions for a given IAM Role.

 positional arguments:
-  sources               Specify sources.
+  source               Specify source(s).
 Can be local CSV files exported from Lacework, or a list of ARNs to fetch from the Lacework API

 optional arguments:
   -h, --help            show this help message and exit